-The first approach, Open FCoE, consists of native FCoE initiators in OSs including Linux\, Microsoft Windows, and VMware ESX\, which enable FCoE in standard 10GbE adapters.
-This approach provides a robust, scalable, and high-performance server connectivity option without expensive, proprietary hardware.
-As shown in Figure 2, Open FCoE implements the complete FC protocol in the OS kernel.
-It provides libraries for different systemlevel implementations, allowing vendors to implement data plane functions of the FCoE stack in hardware to deliver optimum performance.
-In comparison, incumbent FC vendors have developed converged network adapters (CNAs) that offload FCoE functions in hardware.
-The CNAs leverage those vendors' existing FC software, including drivers, APIs, and management applications.
+The Open FCoE approach consists of standard 10 Gigabit Ethernet adapters and native OS- or hypervisor-based FCoE initiators, which together provide a robust, scalable, and high-performance server connectivity option without expensive, proprietary hardware.
+As shown in Figure 2, Open FCoE implements the complete FC protocol in the hypervisor system kernel.
+It provides libraries for different system-level implementations, allowing vendors to implement data plane functions of the FCoE stack in hardware to deliver optimum performance.

-Open FCoE: Momentum in the Linux\ Community
+Open FCoE: Momentum in the Linux® Community

 Initiated by Intel, the Open FCoE project was accepted by the Linux community in November 2007 with the goal of accelerating development of a native FCoE initiator in the Linux kernel.
 The industry responded enthusiastically, and today there are over 190 active participants in the community who are contributing code, providing review comments, and testing the Open FCoE stack.
-To date, the Open FCoE Source Web site (www.open-fcoe.org) has received over 20,000 hits.
+To date, the Open FCoE Source Web site (www.open-fcoe. org) has received over 20,000 hits.
 Open industry standards and Open Source play a significant role in the modern data center, as they lower research and development costs and enable access to a multivendor supply chain that is designed for heterogeneous interoperability, ultimately resulting in greater choice and lower equipment costs.